 INTERVIEW PREP SECTION – 7-part Prep Package

 1. Flash Card Set – Questions, Questions for Airline Pilot Interviews.
-Aeronautical knowlege test prep.
+Aeronautical knowledge test prep.

 Includes: the Airline Pilot Career Guide covering the job market, job search planning, and interviewing, and Interview Resource Guide.